nuken/Kids-Learning-Hub/README.md

 1. Click the green **"<> Code"** button near the top of the file list.
 2. Select **"Download ZIP"** from the dropdown menu.
 3. Unzip the file on your computer.
-You will have the `Main` folder containing all the project files.
+You will have the main folder containing all the project files.

 ## How to Run This Project